latrop/sdss_downloader/README.md

 This program downloads fits files with fields from SDSS DR12 for specified coordinates.
-It needs only Python >= 2.6 to run, nothing else.
+It needs Python >= 2.6 to run.
+Also numpy and astropy modules have to be installed.

 INSTALLATION